-Named as one of France’s Most Beautiful Villages, Gordes is a remote delight amidst the rugged landscapes of the Luberon Regional Nature Park.
+Considered by many to be one of France’s most beautiful villages, Gordes is a remote delight amid the rugged landscapes of the Luberon Regional Nature Park.
 Cobbled streets and golden stone houses wind their way around a mountaintop, culminating in the majestic 16th-century château.
-The town has been home to several celebrated French painters, including André Lhote, Marc Chagall, Jean Deyrolle, Victor Vasarely and Pol Mara.
+The village has been home to several celebrated French painters, including André Lhote, Marc Chagall, Jean Deyrolle, Victor Vasarely and Pol Mara.
 With the sun-baked greenery and jagged rocks surrounding it, it is easy to see how it could provide inspiration.
-Highlights for visitors are the Pol Mara Museum, the ancient, preserved settlements known as Bories, and the joyful summer music festival.
+Highlights for visitors are the Pol Mara Museum; the ancient, preserved settlements known as ‘bories’; and the joyful summer music festival.

-Known as ‘the first duchy of France’, Uzès is a town brimming with history and romance.
-It still has a Duke, who resides in an imposing castle in the town center, flanked by medieval residences, cobbled streets, flourishing gardens and the famed Tour Fenestrelle.
+Known as ‘the First Duchy of France’, Uzès is a town brimming with history and romance.
+It still has a duke, who resides in an imposing castle in the town centre, which is flanked by medieval residences, cobbled streets, flourishing gardens and the famed Tour Fenestrelle.
 Perhaps the most stunning historical feature, however, is the nearby Pont du Gard, a huge and perfectly preserved Roman aqueduct which cuts across the nearby countryside.
-Surprisingly, although the aqueduct has been named one of France’s five most popular attractions, Uzès itself remains little known among tourists, so now may be the time to visit to soak up the peaceful, authentic atmosphere.
+Surprisingly, although the aqueduct is often named one of France’s most popular attractions, Uzès itself remains little known among tourists, so now may be the time to visit to soak up the peaceful, authentic atmosphere.

 Along with Gordes, Roussillon is the most popular destination for visitors in the Luberon area of Provence.
-Set at the top of a cliff on the world’s largest ochre vein, it offers an awe inspiring example of the beauty of this rust colored rock, which is perfectly complemented by mountain vegetation and charming 17th and 18th century dwellings.
-The rugged panoramas have attracted a succession of artists over the years, meaning that the town now has an impressive art scene for its size.
-Its 15 galleries represent over 50 painters and sculptors.
+Set at the top of a cliff on the world’s largest ochre vein, it offers an awe inspiring example of the beauty of this rust-coloured rock, which is perfectly complemented by mountain vegetation and charming 17th– and 18th–century dwellings.
+The rugged panoramas have attracted a succession of artists over the years, meaning that the town now has an impressive art scene for its size and a number of galleries.
 Tourists can also explore ochre through a variety of activities, such as cycling tours along the cliff and pigment-making workshops.

-The small mountain community of Saint-Rémy-de-Provence is a must see destination for art and history lovers.
-Not only does it have sun-warmed medieval walls, ornate fountains and one of the oldest ‘Arcs de Triomphe’ in the country (which has survived from Roman times) it can also claim to be the place that inspired some of Van Gogh’s most celebrated works.
-While living here as a patient of the local asylum, he produced The Starry Night; his famous Wheat Field series; numerous depictions of roses, irises and forest trees; and some haunting views of the hospital itself.
-It is also possible to visit the birthplace of another legendary town resident, the philosopher Nostradamus, and enjoy some excellent cuisine in the cozy cafés.
+The small mountain community of Saint-Rémy-de-Provence is a must-see destination for art and history lovers.
+Not only does it have sun-soaked medieval walls, ornate fountains and one of the oldest arcs de triomphe in the country, it can also claim to be the place that inspired some of Van Gogh’s most celebrated works.
+While living here as a patient of the local asylum, he produced The Starry Night (1889); his famous The Wheat Field series (1889–1890); numerous depictions of roses, irises and forest trees; and some haunting views of the hospital itself.
+It is also possible to visit the birthplace of another legendary town resident, the philosopher Nostradamus, and enjoy some excellent cuisine in the cosy cafés.

-Formerly a nautical village, L’Isle-sur-la-Sorgue is now a major attraction for antiques-lovers and anyone wishing to experience the scenery of a bygone time.
-It hosts vibrant traditional markets every Sunday and its yearly antiques fair is considered to be second only in the world to London’s.
+Formerly a nautical village, L’Isle-sur-la-Sorgue is now a major attraction for antiques lovers and anyone wishing to experience the scenery of a bygone era.
+It hosts vibrant traditional markets every Sunday and its yearly antiques fair is considered to be one of the best in the world.
 Over 450 dealers come laden with curiosities, making for hours of fascinating browsing for those who love learning about the art and fashions of the past.
-Even if the fair is not for you, you can explore the classic riverside cafés, the quaint clusters of shops, or the winding stretches of water with their historic boats, which have caused the town to be nicknamed The Venice of Provence.
+Even if the fair is not for you, you can explore the classic riverside cafés, the quaint clusters of shops or the winding stretches of water with their historic boats, which have earned the town its nickname of ‘the Venice of Provence’.

 With its dignified 18th-century homes, sturdy medieval ramparts and verdant, hilly surroundings – the ‘sea’ on which it proudly floats – Ménerbes is a fascinating place.
-It is not surprising, then, that so many famous artists and writers chose it to be their home, including Nicolas de Staël, the Marquis de Sade, the British author Peter Mayle (who used it as a base for writing his best-selling novels about Provence) and, most famously, Picasso.
-A museum regarding Picasso’s muse and model, Dora Maar, can still be visited, and the town is also renowned for its high-quality wines and truffles, making it a retreat for culture-lovers and gourmets alike.
+It is not surprising, then, that so many famous artists and writers chose it to be their home, including Nicolas de Staël, the Marquis de Sade, the British author Peter Mayle (who used Ménerbes as a base for writing his best-selling novels about Provence) and, most famously, Picasso.
+The village is also renowned for its high-quality wines and truffles, making it a retreat for culture lovers and gourmets alike.

-Porquerolles is located on an island, the largest of the three Îles d’Hyères off the coast of Toulon.
-While it is still relatively unfrequented by tourists, it has a huge amount to offer; gleaming beaches, exotic plant life, sparkling, transparent waters, and one of the most peaceful environments imaginable, since the French government works hard to protect its unique ecosystem from too much external intervention.
-The town has a selection of hotels and restaurants to suit all budgets and is increasingly playing host to popular cultural events, including the yearly jazz and sailing festivals.
-This is another magical hideaway to explore before everyone else discovers it.
+The island of Porquerolles is found off the coast of Toulon.
+While it is still relatively unfrequented by tourists, it has a huge amount to offer, including gleaming beaches, exotic plant life, sparkling, transparent waters and, due to the French government’s work in protecting the island’s unique ecosystem from too much external intervention, one of the most peaceful environments imaginable.
+The island has a selection of hotels and restaurants to suit all budgets and plays host to popular cultural events, including yearly jazz and sailing festivals.
+Porquerolles is another magical hideaway to explore before everyone else discovers it.